 I haven't had time to.

-Critics of uh Donald Trump on both the left and right are calling for a crackdown on conservative media after the election.
+Critics of Donald Trump on both the left and right are calling for a crackdown on conservative media after the election.

-Quote the Republican base remains largely unreachable, locked away in a space which only figures like Rush Limbaugh, Sean Hannity, Matt Drudge hold the keys.
+Quote, the Republican base remains largely unreachable, locked away in a space which only figures like Rush Limbaugh, Sean Hannity, Matt Drudge hold the keys.

-Let's see, senior reporter, etc.
+Let's see, senior reporter, et cetera.

 The GOP has appeased this conservative base.